SaurabhShisode/Autonomous-QA-Agent/readme.md

 The system uses a three-phase workflow with a FastAPI backend and a Streamlit frontend.
 Key components include ChromaDB, Sentence Transformers, and the Groq LLM.

 ## 1. How the Agent Works

 The workflow runs in three phases.

+## Phase 1 — Document Upload & Knowledge Base Construction

+Users upload any number of supporting documents, for example:
+- PDF requirement files
+- UI HTML templates (e.g., `checkout.html`)
+- System specifications
+- JSON configuration files
+- Markdown or plain text documents

+Backend processing pipeline:
+1. Extract and normalize text (format-specific parsers):
+  - PyMuPDF for PDFs
+  - BeautifulSoup for HTML
+  - Native JSON parsing for structured data
+  - Plain text / Markdown parsing and simple cleanup
+2. Clean, normalize, and annotate extracted content (preserve source metadata).
+3. Split content into overlapping semantic chunks for better retrieval.
+4. Generate embeddings for each chunk using the Sentence Transformers model `all-MiniLM-L6-v2`.
+5. Store chunk embeddings and metadata in ChromaDB.

+Result: a grounded, queryable knowledge base (with provenance) that is used to retrieve context for all subsequent LLM generations (test case and script generation).

 This produces a grounded, queryable knowledge base for all subsequent LLM generations.

 ### Phase 2 — Test Case Generation
 1. User submits a request (example: “Generate all positive and negative test cases for the discount code feature.”)